Bottothefuture/BTTF/README.md

 ## Detection System

 ### Sensors
-- **x2 UltraSonic Sensors**: Detects obstacles around the vehicle.
-One is facing right and the other is facing foward
+- **x3 UltraSonic Sensors**: Detects obstacles around the vehicle.
+One is facing right and the other is facing foward and the other is facing left.
 - **IMU (BNO055)**: Checks the orienation of the vehicle and gives feedback to the car.
 This allows the car to calculate the number of turns it has taken and allows the vehicle to stop accordingly
 - **RPi Cam**: Provides a live video feed to the RaspberryPi which is used to detect obstacles.